• Brain atlas sensitivity

 == GPU settings ==

 cfg.autopilot: 1-automatically set threads and blocks, [0]-use nthread/nblocksize cfg.nblocksize: how many CUDA thread blocks to be used [64] cfg.nthread: the total CUDA thread number [2048] cfg.gpuid: which GPU to use (run 'mcx -L' to list all GPUs) [1] if set to an integer, gpuid specifies the index (starts at 1) of the GPU for the simulation; if set to a binary string made of 1s and 0s, it enables multiple GPUs.
-For example, '1101' allows to use the 1st, 2nd and 4th GPUs together.
+For example, '1101' allows using the 1st, 2nd and 4th GPUs together.
 Example: mcx_gpu_benchmarks.m cfg.workload an array denoting the relative loads of each selected GPU. for example, [50,20,30] allocates 50%, 20% and 30% photons to the 3 selected GPUs, respectively; [10,10] evenly divides the load between 2 active GPUs.
 A simple load balancing strategy is to use the GPU core counts as the weight. cfg.isgpuinfo: 1-print GPU info, [0]-do not print

 == Source-detector parameters ==

-cfg.detpos: an N by 4 array, each row specifying a detector: [x,y,z,radius] cfg.maxdetphoton: maximum number of photons saved by the detectors [1000000] cfg.srctype: source type, the parameters of the src are specified by cfg.srcparam{1,2} Example: demo_mcxlab_srctype.m 'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(1) is the half-angle in radian 'gaussian' [*] - a collimated gaussian beam, srcparam1(1) specifies the waist radius (in voxels) 'planar' [*] - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3) 'pattern' [*] - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a floating-point pattern array, with values between [0-1]. if cfg.srcnum>1, srcpattern must be a floating-point array with a dimension of [srcnum srcparam1(4) srcparam2(4)] Example: demo_photon_sharing.m 'pattern3d' [*] - a 3D illumination pattern. srcparam1{x,y,z} defines the dimensions, and srcpattern is a floating-point pattern array, with values between [0-1]. 'fourier' [*] - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y frequencies; the fraction part of srcparam1(4) multiplies 2*pi represents the phase shift (phi0); 1.0 minus the fraction part of srcparam2(4) is the modulation depth (M).
-Put in equations: S=0.5*[1+M*cos(2*pi*(fx*x+fy*y)+phi0)], (0<=x,y,M<=1) 'arcsine' - similar to isotropic, except the zenith angle is uniform distribution, rather than a sine distribution. 'disk' [*] - a uniform disk source pointing along srcdir; the radius is set by srcparam1(1) (in grid unit) 'fourierx' [*] - a general Fourier source, the parameters are srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phi0,M] normalized vectors satisfy: srcdir cross v1=v2 the phase shift is phi0*2*pi 'fourierx2d' [*] - a general 2D Fourier basis, parameters srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phix,phiy] the phase shift is phi{x,y}*2*pi 'zgaussian' - an angular gaussian beam, srcparam1(0) specifies the variance in the zenith angle 'line' - a line source, emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), radiating uniformly in the perpendicular direction 'slit' [*] - a colimated slit beam emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), with the initial dir specified by cfg.srcdir 'pencilarray' - a rectangular array of pencil beams.
+cfg.detpos: an N by 4 array, each row specifying a detector: [x,y,z,radius] cfg.maxdetphoton: maximum number of photons saved by the detectors [1000000] cfg.srctype: source type, the parameters of the src are specified by cfg.srcparam{1,2} Example: demo_mcxlab_srctype.m 'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(1) is the half-angle in radians 'gaussian' [*] - a collimated gaussian beam, srcparam1(1) specifies the waist radius (in voxels) 'planar' [*] - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3) 'pattern' [*] - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a floating-point pattern array, with values between [0-1]. if cfg.srcnum>1, srcpattern must be a floating-point array with a dimension of [srcnum srcparam1(4) srcparam2(4)] Example: demo_photon_sharing.m 'pattern3d' [*] - a 3D illumination pattern. srcparam1{x,y,z} defines the dimensions, and srcpattern is a floating-point pattern array, with values between [0-1]. 'fourier' [*] - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y frequencies; the fractional part of srcparam1(4) multiplied by 2*pi represents the phase shift (phi0); 1.0 minus the fractional part of srcparam2(4) is the modulation depth (M).
+Put in equations: S=0.5*[1+M*cos(2*pi*(fx*x+fy*y)+phi0)], (0<=x,y,M<=1) 'arcsine' - similar to isotropic, except the zenith angle follows a uniform distribution, rather than a sine distribution. 'disk' [*] - a uniform disk source pointing along srcdir; the radius is set by srcparam1(1) (in grid units) 'fourierx' [*] - a general Fourier source, the parameters are srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phi0,M] normalized vectors satisfy: srcdir cross v1=v2 the phase shift is phi0*2*pi 'fourierx2d' [*] - a general 2D Fourier basis, parameters srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phix,phiy] the phase shift is phi{x,y}*2*pi 'zgaussian' - an angular gaussian beam, srcparam1(0) specifies the variance in the zenith angle 'line' - a line source, emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), radiating uniformly in the perpendicular direction 'slit' [*] - a collimated slit beam emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), with the initial dir specified by cfg.srcdir 'pencilarray' - a rectangular array of pencil beams.
 The srcparam1 and srcparam2 are defined similarly to 'fourier', except that srcparam1(4) and srcparam2(4) are both integers, denoting the element counts in the x/y dimensions, respectively.
-For exp., srcparam1=[10 0 0 4] and srcparam2[0 20 0 5] represent a 4x5 pencil beam array spanning 10 grids in the x-axis and 20 grids in the y-axis (5-voxel spacing) source types marked with [*] can be focused using the focal length parameter (4th element of cfg.srcdir) cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details cfg.srcpattern: see cfg.srctype for details cfg.srcnum: the number of source patterns that are simultaneously simulated; only works for 'pattern' source, see cfg.srctype='pattern' for details Example demo_photon_sharing.m cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1] cfg.replaydet: only works when cfg.outputtype is 'jacobian', 'wl', 'nscat', or 'wp' and cfg.seed is an array -1 replay all detectors and save in separate volumes (output has 5 dimensions) 0 replay all detectors and sum all Jacobians into one volume a positive number: the index of the detector to replay and obtain Jacobians cfg.voidtime: for wide-field sources, [1]-start timer at launch, or 0-when entering the first non-zero voxel
+For example, srcparam1=[10 0 0 4] and srcparam2=[0 20 0 5] represent a 4x5 pencil beam array spanning 10 grids in the x-axis and 20 grids in the y-axis (5-voxel spacing) source types marked with [*] can be focused using the focal length parameter (4th element of cfg.srcdir) cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details cfg.srcpattern: see cfg.srctype for details cfg.srcnum: the number of source patterns that are simultaneously simulated; only works for 'pattern' source, see cfg.srctype='pattern' for details Example demo_photon_sharing.m cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1] cfg.replaydet: only works when cfg.outputtype is 'jacobian', 'wl', 'nscat', or 'wp' and cfg.seed is an array -1 replay all detectors and save in separate volumes (output has 5 dimensions) 0 replay all detectors and sum all Jacobians into one volume a positive number: the index of the detector to replay and obtain Jacobians cfg.voidtime: for wide-field sources, [1]-start timer at launch, or 0-when entering the first non-zero voxel

 == Output control ==

-cfg.savedetflag: ['dp'] - a string (case insensitive) controlling the output detected photon data fields 1 d output detector ID (1) 2 s output partial scat. even counts (#media) 4 p output partial path-lengths (#media) 8 m output momentum transfer (#media) 16 x output exit position (3) 32 v output exit direction (3) 64 w output initial weight (1) combine multiple items by using a string, or add selected numbers together by default, mcx only saves detector ID (d) and partial-path data (p) cfg.issaveexit: [0]-save the position (x,y,z) and (vx,vy,vz) for a detected photon same as adding 'xv' to cfg.savedetflag.
-Example: demo_lambertian_exit_angle.m cfg.ismomentum: 1 to save photon momentum transfer,[0] not to save. save as adding 'M' to cfg.savedetflag string cfg.issaveref: [0]-save diffuse reflectance/transmittance in the non-zero voxels next to a boundary voxel.
-The reflectance data are stored as negative values; must pad zeros next to boundaries Example: see the demo script at the bottom cfg.outputtype: 'flux' - fluence-rate, (default value) 'fluence' - fluence integrated over each time gate, 'energy' - energy deposit per voxel 'jacobian' or 'wl' - mua Jacobian (replay mode), 'nscat' or 'wp' - weighted scattering counts for computing Jacobian for mus (replay mode) for type jacobian/wl/wp, example: demo_mcxlab_replay.m and demo_replay_timedomain.m cfg.session: a string for output file names (only used when no return variables)
+cfg.savedetflag: ['dp'] - a string (case insensitive) controlling the output detected photon data fields 1 d output detector ID (1) 2 s output partial scat. event counts (#media) 4 p output partial path lengths (#media) 8 m output momentum transfer (#media) 16 x output exit position (3) 32 v output exit direction (3) 64 w output initial weight (1) combine multiple items by using a string, or add selected numbers together by default, MCX only saves detector ID (d) and partial-path data (p) cfg.issaveexit: [0]-save the position (x,y,z) and (vx,vy,vz) for a detected photon same as adding 'xv' to cfg.savedetflag.
+Example: demo_lambertian_exit_angle.m cfg.ismomentum: 1 to save photon momentum transfer, [0] not to save. same as adding 'M' to cfg.savedetflag string cfg.issaveref: [0]-save diffuse reflectance/transmittance in the non-zero voxels next to a boundary voxel.
+The reflectance data are stored as negative values; must pad zeros next to boundaries Example: see the demo script at the bottom cfg.outputtype: 'flux' - fluence rate, (default value) 'fluence' - fluence integrated over each time gate, 'energy' - energy deposit per voxel 'jacobian' or 'wl' - mua Jacobian (replay mode), 'nscat' or 'wp' - weighted scattering counts for computing Jacobian for mus (replay mode) for type jacobian/wl/wp, example: demo_mcxlab_replay.m and demo_replay_timedomain.m cfg.session: a string for output file names (only used when no return variables)

 == Debug ==

 cfg.debuglevel: debug flag string (case insensitive), one or a combination of ['R','M','P'], no space 'R': debug RNG, output fluence.data is filled with 0-1 random numbers 'M': return photon trajectory data as the 5th output 'P': show progress bar cfg.maxjumpdebug: [10000000|int] when trajectory is requested in the output, use this parameter to set the maximum position stored.
-By default, only the first 1e6 positions are stored. fields with * are required; options in [] are the default values
+By default, only the first 1e7 positions are stored. fields with * are required; options in [] are the default values

 Output: